ceyhunsen/ceyhunsen.github.io/_blog/2025-03-01-i-crashed-my-motorcycle-and-broke-my-wrist.md

 After the crash, I really didn't notice anything wrong with my body.
 It lasted for couple of minutes until I tried to use my left hand.
 People asked me if something is wrong with my body.
 I checked my wrist because I wasn't able to lift anything.
-The shape of it was looking funny.
+Also the shape of it was looking funny.

 {%
   include image_with_caption.html